rust-lang/prev.rust-lang.org/faq.md

 The easiest way is to use `std::env::Args`, which provides an iterator over the input arguments.

-If you're looking for something more powerful, the [getopt](https://doc.rust-lang.org/getopts/getopts/index.html) and [docopt](https://github.com/docopt/docopt.rs) crates are both solid options.

 If you're looking for something more powerful, there are a [number of options on crates.io](https://crates.io/keywords/argument).

 ### Libraries